 Examples of how to manage broken links:

-Example 1: You have a blog post with several outbound links, and you discover that one of those links is broken.
+Example 1: You have a blog post with several outbound links and discover that one is broken.
 You should either update the link to the correct URL or replace it with a similar link that works.
 If the link is broken because the external page no longer exists, you can use a redirect to send users to a similar page.

 Example 2: You’ve recently updated your website and moved several pages to new URLs.
 However, some external websites are still linking to the old URLs, which are now broken.
-In this case, you can use a 301 redirect to automatically send users to the new page.
-You can also reach out to the external websites and ask them to update their links to the new URLs.
+In this case, you can use a 301 redirect to send users to the new page automatically.
+You can also contact the external websites and ask them to update their links to the new URLs.

 Example 3: A user clicks on a link on your website and is taken to an error page.
 You can customize this error page to provide more information about what went wrong and to offer suggestions for other content they may be interested in.
-For example, you could include links to popular blog posts or a search bar to help them find what they’re looking for.
+For example, you could include links to popular blog posts or a search bar to help them find what they want.

 SEO Tutorial Class – 20